Trail Running Camps

 Day 6 Goal Setting, Core Class & Free Afternoon

-Morning: We look at ways to improve our strength and stability with a gym based core stability work out.
-Discussion forum on how to prepare the mind, body and feet for the longer distances.
+Morning: We look at ways to improve our strength and stability with a gym based 'Run Fit' core stability work out with our Physio Coach, Neil followed by a discussion forum on how to prepare the mind, body and feet for the longer distances.
 We will take time to plan your next adventures and how to train most effectively for them we will venture into how to go for longer and pushing harder.

 Afternoon: Time to explore Chamonix or just relax in the chalet and enjoy the views!